Make a referral

 “Give a person a fish, and you feed them for a day.
 Teach a person to fish, and you feed them for a lifetime.”

 How could this possibly be relevant to the role of rehabilitation following brain injury?
-I would like show that offering Care & Support packages without Rehabilitation is like offering the person a fish.
+I would like to show that offering Care & Support packages without Rehabilitation is like offering the person a fish.
 It supports their daily needs but offers no hope of improvement for the future.
-On the other hand a properly designed rehabilitation programme offers the opportunity for personal growth, improved independence and enhanced quality of life which will last for a lifetime.
+A well-designed rehabilitation program fosters personal growth, independence, and lasting quality of life improvements.

 What do I mean by Care & Support?

 Both types of assistance can be invaluable but they do have disadvantages.
 One major problem is patients becoming dependent on this type of help.
-After experiencing a major trauma a patient may be very cautious about moving out of their comfort zone and letting go of their support network.
-This can result in patients never regaining full control of their life hence the need for care and support is increased and perpetual.
+Post-trauma, patients may hesitate to leave their comfort zones or rely less on support networks.
+As a result, patients may fail to regain full control of their lives, increasing the need for ongoing care and support.
 Assistance can also dilute their enthusiasm for rehabilitation, which requires dedication and effort, despite the pay-off being increased independence.

 What is good rehabilitation?

-Rehabilitation teaches and practices strategies to improve performance of physical and psychological tasks which have become more difficult following the accident.
-Rehabilitation should have clear goals, in set timescales, for the patient to aim for while recognising that not all problems can be fixed.
-It may be provided by a private company or statutory services and ideally takes place within the clients own home.
+Rehabilitation teaches and practices strategies to improve performance.
+For both physical and psychological tasks which have become more difficult following the accident.
+Rehabilitation should have clear goals, in set timescales, for the patient to aim for.
+They must also recognise that not all problems can be fixed.
+It may be provided by a private company or statutory services and ideally takes place within the client’s own home.

-reach have been providing home-based brain injury rehabilitation programmes for 24 years and in our experience the earlier rehabilitation starts the greater the improvements achieved.
-The involvement of the family is key to a successful programme as they can encourage the patient to practice and use the techniques they are being taught.
-Good rehabilitation should happen regularly, flexibly and should respond to the changing needs of the patient.
+Reach has been providing home-based brain injury rehabilitation programmes for 24 years.
+In our experience, the earlier rehabilitation starts the greater the improvements achieved.
+The involvement of the family is key to a successful programme as it can encourage the patient to practice and use the techniques they are being taught.
+Good rehabilitation should happen regularly, and flexibly and should respond to the changing needs of the patient.
 Most importantly the rehabilitation worker should be aiming to make themselves redundant.
 Rehabilitation is not a permanent process, it is there to help the patient achieve their objectives not to provide an ongoing support structure.

 What can rehabilitation achieve?